 U.S. Government Securities Risk.
-U.S. government securities generally do not involve the credit risks associated with investments in other types of debt securities, although, as a result, the yields available from U.S. government securities are generally lower than the yields available from corporate fixed-income securities.
+U.S. government securities generally do not involve the credit risks associated with investments in other types of debt securities, although, as a result, the yields available from U.S. government securities are generally lower than the yields available from corporate debt securities.
 Like other debt securities, however, the values of U.S. government securities change as interest rates fluctuate.
 Fluctuations in the value of portfolio securities will not affect interest income on existing portfolio securities but will be reflected in the Fund's net asset value.
 Since the magnitude of these fluctuations will generally be greater at times when the Fund's average maturity is longer, under certain market conditions the Fund may, for temporary defensive purposes, accept lower current income from short-term investments rather than investing in higher yielding long-term securities.

 Municipal Securities Risk.
-The amount of public information available about the municipal securities in the Fund's portfolio may generally be less than that for corporate equities or bonds, and the investment performance of the Fund may therefore be more dependent on the analytical abilities of the Adviser as a result.
-The secondary market for municipal securities, particularly below investment grade debt securities in which the Fund may invest, also tends to be less well-developed and less liquid than many other securities markets, which may adversely affect the Fund's ability to sell these securities from its portfolio at attractive prices.
+The amount of public information available about the municipal securities in the Fund's portfolio may generally be less than that for corporate equities or bonds, and the investment performance of the Fund may be more dependent on the analytical abilities of the Adviser as a result.
+The secondary market for municipal securities, particularly below investment grade municipal securities in which the Fund may invest, also tends to be less well-developed and less liquid than many other securities markets, which may adversely affect the Fund's ability to sell these securities from its portfolio at attractive prices.
 Some municipal securities are supported only by the revenue of a particular project or privately operated facility, and are not supported by the taxing power of any governmental entity.

-Municipal securities are also subject to a risk that terror attacks could result in substantial loss of life, damage the local economy and damage or destroy significant portions of the municipal infrastructure.
+Municipal securities are also subject to a risk that natural disasters and terrorist attacks could result in substantial loss of life, damage the local economy and damage or destroy significant portions of the municipal infrastructure.
 Businesses that leave an affected area in the wake of such an attack may not return, and economic activity may slow if tourists and local consumers avoid the affected city.
 These events could severely affect the tax base of a particular issuer of municipal securities and could damage or destroy a facility whose revenues support the payment of particular municipal securities.
-These attacks, and measures taken to prevent them, may also impose substantial overtime costs on municipal budgets.
+These events, and measures taken to prevent them, may also impose substantial overtime costs on municipal budgets.

 Foreign Securities Risk.
 Foreign investments involve risks not typically associated with U.S. investments.
 These risks include, among others, adverse fluctuations in foreign currency values, adverse political, social and economic developments affecting a foreign country, restrictions on receiving the investment proceeds from a foreign country, foreign tax laws and potential difficulties in enforcing contractual obligations.
+Less information about non-U.S. issuers or markets may be available due to less rigorous disclosure and accounting standards or regulatory practices.
+This may make it harder to get accurate information about a security or issuer and increase the likelihood that the investment will not perform as well as expected.
 Transactions in foreign securities may also be subject to less efficient settlement practices, including extended clearance and settlement periods.
 Owning foreign securities could cause the Fund's performance to fluctuate more than if it held only U.S. securities.
 These risks are more pronounced to the extent that the Fund invests a significant portion of its non-U.S. investments in one region or in the securities of emerging market issuers.